-Hire an experienced local boat guide which will take you to the pristine beaches in the area.
+Hire an experienced local boat guide who will take you to the pristine beaches in the area.

-These famous beaches offer not only marine activities but also land adventures which include canopy rides, rappelling activities and ATV tours.
+These famous beaches offer marine activities and land adventures, including canopy rides, rappelling activities, and ATV tours.

 3. Experience scuba diving and snorkeling

-Going on a boat tour is essential for you to experience the best that the gulf has to offer.
+Going on a boat tour is essential for you to experience the gulf’s best.

-When it comes to scuba diving, the Catalina Islands and Isla Murcielagos or Bat Islands are famous spots to visit.
+The Catalina Islands and Isla Murcielagos or Bat Islands are famous spots to visit when it comes to scuba diving.

 Head over to Coco Beach, coordinate with local tour operators and ask to be taken to these islands.

-The total boat travel time to these ultimate dive spots range from 60 to 90 minutes, but the treasures that wait underneath are surely worth the long trip.
+The total boat travel time to these ultimate dive spots ranges from 60 to 90 minutes, but the treasures that await underneath are surely worth the long trip.

 4. Go surfing

-Take your surfboards to Witches Rock and Ollie’s Point, two world famous surfing spots situated within Santa Rosa National Park.
+Take your surfboards to Witches Rock and Ollie’s Point, two world-famous surfing spots in Santa Rosa National Park.

 Witches Rock or Roca Bruja is about 45 minutes away from Playa del Coco.
-This surf break is definitely reserved for intermediate and advanced surfers only due to its high level of power.
+This surf break is definitely reserved for intermediate and advanced surfers only due to its high power level.

 Ollie’s Point, on the other hand, is further up north.
-While the waves can get powerful as well, beginners can still have a good fun time battling its waters.
+While the waves can get powerful, beginners can still have a good fun time battling its waters.

 5. Go sunset sailing

-The view of the seascape from a catamaran is twice more special compared to seeing the clear waters and the blue sky from the confines of the sandy beach.
+The seascape view from a catamaran is twice more special compared to seeing the clear waters and the blue sky from the confines of the sandy beach.